Search

 Introduction

 This document describes how to set up camera tracking and augmented reality in Aximmetry Dual Engine (Aximmetry DE).
-The material assumes a basic knowledge of Aximmetry DE and how to work with tracked cameras – If you are not familiar with these, please read How to install and work with the Unreal Engine based DE edition and Setting Up Virtual Sets with Tracked Cameras first.
+The material assumes a basic knowledge of Aximmetry DE and how to work with tracked cameras – If you are not familiar with these, please read How to Install and Work with the Unreal Engine-Based DE edition and the Tracked Camera Workflow first.

 Camera Tracking